What is Calquence?

-Taking Calquence may increase your risk of developing other types of cancer, such as skin cancer.
-Talk to your doctor about this risk and what skin symptoms to watch for.
+Taking Calquence may increase your risk of developing other cancers.
+Ask your doctor about this risk.

-It is not known whether acalabrutinib passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using Calquence, and for at least 2 weeks after your last dose.
+Do not breastfeed while using acalabrutinib and for at least 2 weeks after your last dose.

 How should I take Calquence?

 Take Calquence exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-If you need surgery, tell the surgeon ahead of time that you are using acalabrutinib.
+If you need surgery, tell the surgeon ahead of time that you are using Calquence.
 You may need to stop using the medicine for a short time.

 While using Calquence, you may need frequent blood tests.